dragona/dragona.github.com/_posts/2019-11-11-will-not-forget-reading-the-License-next-time.md

 title: I should not forget to read the License next time
 ---

-I just came to know the very importance of reading the License of the projects on Github that I use after using [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
+I recently learned the significance of reading the license of the GitHub projects I use, after neglecting to do so in the past and using [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)